-No. Measure/Action Competent Body Deadlines Status/Observations fora for information exchange and cooperation.
-1.3.3 Develop further Technical Assistance projects aimed at Counter-Terrorism capacity building for Regional and Sub-Regional Organisations Commission/MS/Council Ongoing (i) Council, Commission and Member States to develop proposals for assistance to such organisations(ii) MS to supply expertise and funding to the maximum extent possible 1.3.4 Ratify the UN-Convention against Transnational organised crime and Protocols thereto and lobby for this in third countries both bilaterally and at the EU level MS/Council Ongoing All Member States have signed the Convention, 17 Member States have ratified it.
-The European Community has signed and approved it.
-All Member States and the European Community have signed the Protocol on Trafficking in Persons, Especially Women and Children, 13 Member States have ratified it.
-All Member States and the European Community have signed the Protocol against the Smuggling of Migrants, 12 Member States have ratified it.
-18 Member States and the European Community have signed the Protocol on Firearms, 6 Member States have ratified it.
-1.4 Strengthening further cooperation with the US and other parties in countering the threat posed by terrorism, building on the solidarity and cooperation enshrined in the 2001 Plan of Action to combat terrorism EU Coordinator/Commission Ongoing Outstanding elements of the 2001 Plan of Action to Combat Terrorism are included in this Action Plan 1.4.1 Enhance counter terrorism dialogue at political and official level with the US All Ongoing An EU -US Declaration on Combating Terrorism was adopted at the June Summit.
+No. Measure/Action Competent Body Deadlines Status/Observations 1.3.3 Develop further Technical Assistance projects aimed at Counter-Terrorism capacity building for Regional and Sub-Regional Organisations Commission/MS/Council Ongoing (i) Council, Commission and Member States to develop proposals for assistance to such organisations (ii) MS to supply expertise and funding to the maximum extent possible 1.4 Strengthening further cooperation with the US and other parties in countering the threat posed by terrorism, building on the solidarity and cooperation enshrined in the 2001 Plan of Action to combat terrorism EU Coordinator/Commission Ongoing Outstanding elements of the 2001 Plan of Action to Combat Terrorism are included in this Action Plan 1.4.1 Enhance counter terrorism dialogue at political and official level with the US All Ongoing An EU -US Declaration on Combating Terrorism was adopted at the June Summit.
 An informal EU-US ad-hoc Troika meeting on terrorist financing took place in September.
 COTER Troika held with the US in October.
 There have also been contacts in the field of justice and home affairs The EU Coordinator and the Commission also met with key US administration personnel.
 The second meeting of the High Level Policy Dialogue on Border and Transport Security with the US held in November.
 1.4.2 Implement decisions following the review of COTER Troika criteria COTER/PSC Ongoing COTER Troika criteria review completed in June.
 The SG/HR document on integrating the fight against terrorism into EU external relations policy identifies additional concrete steps to enhance effectiveness of troika dialogues.